Locally analytic completed cohomology: Introduction

 called the Hodge-Tate period map, see also \cite{ScholzeTorsion2015,CaraianiScholze2017} for the construction of the Hodge-Tate period map in the Hodge-type case.

 In \cite[Theorem 3.3.4]{RCGeoSenTheory} the author constructed a geometric Sen operator for a pro-Kummer-\'etale tower of a log smooth rigid space $X_{\infty}\to X$ over $\bb{C}_p$ with pro-Kummer-\'etale Galois group given by $p$-adic Lie group $G$.
-The geometric Sen operator is a map of pro\'etale sheaves
+The geometric Sen operator is a map of pro-Kummer-\'etale $\widehat{\s{O}}_X$-modules

 where $(\Lie G)_{\ket}$ is the pro-Kummer-\'etale local system over $X$ attached to the adjoint representation, $\Omega^1_{X}(\log)$ is the sheaf of log differentials over $X_{\ket}$, and $\widehat{\s{O}}_X(-1)$ is the inverse of a Hodge-Tate twist of the completed structural sheaf of the pro-Kummer-\'etale site of $X$.
-The application of the geometric Sen operator in this paper is to compute pro-Kummer-\'etale cohomology as in \cite[Theorem 3.3.2 (2)]{RCGeoSenTheory}.
+The principal application of the geometric Sen operator in this paper is to compute pro-Kummer-\'etale cohomology as in \cite[Theorem 3.3.2 (2)]{RCGeoSenTheory}.